stripe/stripe-react-native/docs/upgrade-to-handle-authentication.md

 Next, update your React Native code to tell Stripe to show a modal if the customer needs to authenticate.

-Use `handleCardAction` when a PaymentIntent has a status of requires_action.
+Use `handleCardAction` when a PaymentIntent has a status of `requires_action`.
 If successful, the PaymentIntent will have a status of `requires_confirmation` and you need to confirm the PaymentIntent again on your server to finish the payment.

 ```tsx
 function CheckoutScreen() {